ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 ### Configuration layer

-The Configuration layer, much like the presentation layer, is basic HTML with AngularJS for data binding and provides a way to configure the symbol&#39;s appearance.
+The Configuration layer, much like the Presentation layer, is comprised of basic HTML with AngularJS for data binding and provides a way to configure the symbol's appearance.

-Create the configuration HTML file for the symbol in the _ext_ folder and name it sym-_symbolPrimer_-config.html.
+1. Create the configuration HTML file for the symbol in the `ext` folder and name it `sym-_symbolPrimer_-config.html`.

-Add the following content to the file:
+2. Add the following code to the file:

 ```html
 <div class="ConfigLayout">